Moving Checklist: 8-Week Timeline for a Stress-Free Move

 Safety First: The U.S. Fire Administration says to put smoke alarms on every level and test them each month.

-A smooth move comes from following a proper moving to new apartment checklist and planning ahead.
+A smooth move comes from planning ahead and staying organized.
 Starting early helps you:

 Helpful Resources: